What is Lion’s Mane?

 1 cup bread crumbs

 Black pepper, depending on your taste

 Chop your lion’s mane.
-Dice the onions, the red pepper and the garlic.
+Dice the onions, red pepper, and garlic.

 The point of this second step is to remove all water from your ingredients.
-For this, place onions, the lion’s mane and the red pepper in a pan at low heat, and sweat, stirring regularly.
-When this is done, add garlic and let sweat for some more minutes.
-Your ingredients shall be lightly browned.
-Let cool.
+For this, place onions, lion’s mane and red pepper in a pan at low heat, and stir regularly until water is gone.
+When this is done, add garlic and stir for a few minutes until all the ingredients are lightly brown.
+Let it cool.

 Stir all the remaining ingredients in a bowl (bread crumbs, eggs, basil or parsley, salt, butter, black pepper).
 Then mix all ingredients and mash them until they form a solid paste.
 If the texture isn’t sticking together, try adding more bread crumbs and egg.

 Create small patties (big are harder to cook) and cook both sides in a buttered pan, at low heat.

 A few more tasty recipes:

 For 4 people, you can use this recipe as a starter served with salad and bread or as a side-dish with meat.
 The meaty taste of the Lion’s Mane with the tangy taste of shallots will leave you with a perfect-balanced and versatile meal.

 Lion’s Mane with cherry tomato sauce